Kubes Layering in it’s full form allows you to keep your resource definitions DRY and create different environments with the same code.

 .kubes/resources/basefolder is treated as a base layer.
 It gets processed as pre-layers by Kubes.

-- Lastly, Kubes processes any post-layers in the
+- Post Layers: Lastly, Kubes processes any post-layers in the

-Note, both YAML and DSL forms support layering.
+- Both YAML and DSL forms support layering.
+They can be mixed together.

 Here’s a table showing the the full layering.